-For individual employees supporting people in IDS at a 1:1 ratio, based upon the person's assessed needs, the employee must have at least one year experience (inclusive of lived experience and/ or volunteering) working with people with intellectual and developmental disabilities.
+• For individual employees supporting people in IDS at a 1:1 ratio, based upon the person's assessed needs, the employee must have at least one year experience (inclusive of lived experience and/ or volunteering) working with people with intellectual and developmental disabilities.

-DDS

-Frequency of Verification:

-Initially, and annually thereafter
+Entity Responsible for Verification: DDS Frequency of Verification: Initially, and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specificate the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Service Type: Other Service

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Occupational Therapy

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11080 occupational therapy

 Category 2: Sub-Category 2:

+\checkmark

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+\checkmark

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+- Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.